Code-Institute-Submissions/DentalCare/README.md

 #### Icons

-- These icons used were for their relatability to the corresponding headings so they can be universally understood.
+- These icons were used for their relatability to the corresponding headings so they can be universally understood.

 #### Colours

-- The colours chosen are of an pale torqouise color on grey for the nav bar, text and links/buttons.
+- The colours chosen are of a pale turqouise colour on grey for the navigation bar, text and links/buttons.
 These were chosen as they contrast well and are consistent with providing a clinical feeling.

 #### Styling